 Once you achieve the squat position, slowly stand up.
 Repeat several times until you feel your quads and glutes starting to burn.

-By incorporating these and other simple exercises into your normal workout routine, it’s possible to slow down age-related balance issues while significantly lowering the risk of a fall.
+By incorporating these and other simple exercises into your normal workout routine, you can slow down age-related balance issues while significantly lowering the risk of a fall.

-Before starting any new exercise regimen, make sure to schedule an appointment with your primary care physician.
+Before starting any new exercise regimen, schedule an appointment with your primary care physician.

 Recommended for you: